 - Add the dry ingredients to the food processor and buzz until the two mixes are well-integrated.

-- Stir in the chocolate chips or, add to the processor and buzz carefully a few times until the chips are mixed in but not broken.
+- Stir in about 3/4 of the chocolate chips or, add to the processor and buzz carefully a few times until the chips are mixed in but not broken.

 - Bake in a pre-heated 350˚ oven for 40 to 50 minutes until a toothpick in the center comes out sort of dry.
 The edges of the cake will be drier than the center, which will stay a bit moist.

 - Cool on a rack for about 20 minutes before removing from the pan.
-If you haven't used a spring-form pan, good luck.
+If you haven't used a spring-form pan with parchment paper on the bottom, good luck.

 UPDATE III: I now find I get a better rise and chip distribution if after mixing the wet ingredients in the processor, I add the wet ingredients to the dry (except for the chips) and beat with an electric mixer for about a minute.
-Then I mix the chips with a little flour and add half of them to the batter and swirl in gently.
-I scrape the batter into the baking pan and add the remaining chips, again swirling in gently near the top.
+Then I add about half of the chips to the batter, and swirl in gently.
+I scrape the batter into the baking pan, smooth and level it, then add the remaining chips, pressing in gently.

 I now have a copy of The Allergy-Free Cook Bakes Bread waiting to be reviewed, so maybe there will be another baking post coming up soon, if I can stop myself from making more chocolate chip cake!
 Or these cookies!